 - 1. Beacons - 2.
 Billboards - 3.
-Flashing signs - 4.
-Moving signs - 5.
-Unsafe signs - 6.
-Signs interfering with required parking and maneuvering areas - 7.
-Signs which do not comply with any applicable provision of a building code, electrical code or other applicable code or ordinance of the city - 8.
-Signs illuminated in such a manner as to obscure or otherwise interfere with the effectiveness of an official traffic sign, signal or device or so as to obstruct or interfere with the view of a driver of approaching, emerging or intersecting traffic or so as to prevent any traveler on any street from obtaining a clear view of approaching vehicles for a distance of two hundred fifty (250) feet along the street; - 9.
-Signs which by reason of their proximity to a public or private street, highway, alley, lane, parkway, avenue, road, sidewalk, or other right-of-way, constitute a hazard to vehicular or pedestrian traffic because their location interferes with the safe operation of a vehicle. - 10.
+Flashing signs - Moving signs 4. - Unsafe signs 5. - Signs interfering with required parking and maneuvering areas 6. - Signs which do not comply with any applicable provision of a building code, electrical code or other applicable code or ordinance of the city - 8.
+Signs illuminated in such a manner as to obscure or otherwise interfere with the effectiveness of an official traffic sign, signal or device or so as to obstruct or interfere with the view of a driver of approaching, emerging or intersecting traffic or so as to prevent any traveler on any street from obtaining a clear view of approaching vehicles for a distance of two hundred fifty (250) feet along the street; - Signs which by reason of their proximity to a public or private street, highway, alley, lane, parkway, avenue, road, sidewalk, or other right-of-way, constitute a hazard to vehicular or pedestrian traffic because their location interferes with the safe operation of a vehicle. - 10.
 Signs whose design or content may be confused with any authorized traffic sign, signal or device.

-B. PROHIBITED SIGN LOCATIONS
+PROHIBITED SIGN LOCATIONS